Skip to content

-This tutorial introduces how to compile and deploy the Llama3 models from HuggingFace using multiple RBLN NPUs.
-For this guide, we will use the meta-llama/Meta-Llama-3-8B-Instruct model available on HuggingFace.
+This tutorial explains how to compile and deploy the Llama 3 model from HuggingFace using multiple RBLN NPUs.
+For this guide, we will use the meta-llama/Meta-Llama-3-8B-Instruct model.

 Note